Find a Sports Medicine Specialist, at Home or Abroad

 Medical Procedures Performed by Sports Physicians

-Today, sports medicine specialists are often found present at sporting events to treat athletes who have suffered an injury.
+Today, sports physicians are often found present at sporting events to treat athletes who have suffered an injury.
 Sports physicians can perform numerous medical procedures as follows:

 - Perform a comprehensive physical examination of the patient to determine his/her condition before participating in a competition.